 Non-profit organizations, verified as such by:

-b. evidence that it has made provisions for the transfer of its holdings to a like organization or an appropriate repository upon dissolution.
+b. evidence that provisions have been made for the transfer of its holdings to a like organization or an appropriate repository upon dissolution.

-3. Development of records and archival management programs
+3. Development of archival and records management programs

-Applicants must provide a minimum match valued at 25% of the total cost of the grant award in either cash or in-kind services and/or materials.
+Applicants must provide a minimum match of 25% of the total cost of the grant award in either cash or in-kind services and/or materials.
 The in-kind must be rendered during the project period.
 Volunteers’ time is counted at $20 per hour.
 If using staff/volunteer time, time sheets must be signed by volunteer/staff and supervisor.

-- The applicant must demonstrate financial need and that it is prepared to carry out the objective of the proposal within the grant period.
+- Applicants must demonstrate the ability to carry out the objective of their proposal within the grant period.

-- The applicant must describe the records covered by the proposal and their importance in documenting New Mexico’s history.
+- Applicants must describe the records covered by their proposal and their importance in documenting New Mexico’s history.

-- The applicant must have custody of, or consult with organizations that have custody of, historically significant original records.
+- Applicants must have custody of or permission from organizations that have custody of historically significant original records.

 - Records treated in the proposed project must be made available for public research unless specific exemption is granted by the NMHRAB.
 Finding aids and digital images should be made available on the web, although proposals from tribal governments may be excluded from this criterion.

-- A person qualified by credentials or training to carry out the objectives of the proposed project must supervise the project.
+- A person qualified by credentials or training to carry out the objectives of the proposed project must supervise it.
 Organizations must have a mechanism for evaluating the impact of the project on their historical records’ environment.

-- The applicant must note their organization’s DUNS Number on the application form.
+- Applicants must note their organization’s DUNS Number on the application form.

-- All digitiation projects shall follow the scanning guidelines specified by the State Records Center and Archives for creating master copies.
+- Digitization projects shall follow the scanning guidelines specified by the SRCA for creating master copies.

-Grant funds may be used to supplement organizational staff or hire temporary staff, but cannot be used to supplant the organization’s staffing budget.
-Grant funds may also be used to pay indirect costs and to purchase hardware, software or equipment specifically for the project and costing less than $1,000 per unit.
-However, staff committed by the organization to the project and equipment and software purchased specifically for the project and costing more than $1,000 per unit can be used as in-kind match.
+Grant funds may be used to supplement organizational staff or hire temporary staff but cannot supplant an organization’s staffing budget.
+Grant funds may be used to pay indirect costs and purchase hardware, software, or equipment specifically for the project and costing less than $1,000 per unit.
+Staff the organization commits to the project and equipment and software purchased specifically for the project and costing more than $1,000 per unit can be used as in-kind match.

 Consultant fees funded by the grant may not exceed $50.00/hour.
 Related travel expenses must be within State of New Mexico allowable rates.
 (See Per Diem and Mileage Act)

-Proposals for digitization projects are acceptable only if they take into consideration the issue of migration to newer technologies.
+Proposals for digitization projects are acceptable only if they consider the issue of migration to newer technologies.
 Microfilming projects must be justified on the basis of the volume of original records, the demand for usage, or the risk of loss of their content.

-Project period is based on the State’s fiscal year July 1 through June 30.
-Generally, Notices to Proceed are issued on or around August 15 for successful applicants.
+The project period is based on the State of New Mexico’s fiscal year, July 1 through June 30.
+Notices to proceed are typically issued on or around August 15.
 Funded projects must be completed by June 15.
 Extensions are not permitted under any circumstances.
-All requests for reimbursement must be submitted no later than June 15th.
+All requests for reimbursement must be submitted no later than June 15.

-There will be a three-stage review process.
-First, all applications will be screened for eligibility and compliance with the guidelines.
-Ineligible and non-compliant submissions will be returned.
-Second, all applications will be reviewed for technical merit on an established rating system by New Mexico State Records Center and Archives professional staff, and recommendations for further consideration made.
-At this level applicants will be advised of items that may need clarification or elaboration in order to enhance a proposal’s viability.
-Third, recommended proposals will be evaluated by the New Mexico Historical Records Advisory Board and ranked according to published priorities at the regular May meeting.
+There is a three-stage review process.
+First, all applications are screened for eligibility and compliance with the guidelines.
+Ineligible and non-compliant submissions are returned.
+Second, all applications are reviewed for technical issues by SRCA professional staff, and clarification or elaboration are requested if needed.
+Third, the NMHRAB evaluates and ranks applications and ranks according to published priorities at the regular May meeting.